Adding a Realistic Water Reflection to a Photo

 Open the photo you want to add a water reflection to.
 I am using the photo below:

-Now you are going to add the water reflection below the image, so let's add some canvas space to the bottom of our document to make room for our reflection.
+Now you should have two layers showing in your layers palette.
+Now we're going to add our water reflection below the image, so let's add some canvas space to the bottom of our document to make room for our reflection.
 To do that, go up to the Image menu at the top of the screen and choose Resize > Canvas Size.

-Click OK to exit out of the dialog box, and Photoshop will add the extra canvas space to the bottom of the image:
+Click OK to exit out of the dialog box, and Elements will add the extra canvas space to the bottom of the image:

 Add a new blank layer by clicking the new layer icon on the layer's palette .

-Fill this new layer with white by making sure that the foreground color on your color palette is set to white , then selecting Edit > Fill.
-Since your foreground color was white, the fill dialog box should have white as its default setting.
-If not make sure the fill is set to white.
+Fill this new layer with white by making sure that the foreground color on your color palette is set to white , then selecting the paint bucket tool and clicking on the document.
 Your layer's palette should look like the picture below:

 Now we are going to apply the half tone filter to this layer.
 Select Filter > Sketch > Halftone Pattern.